demizer/go-rst/doc/implementation.rst

 Test Layout Overview
 ====================

-Test names are serialized, the best effort was made to get the tests sorted in order of importance.
-Each test comes with a unique identifier embedded in the name.
-Each test file begins with a number syntax formatted with "double dot quad", `00.00.00.00`.
-This is to allow for incrementally adding additional variations of a single test while keeping the file names unique.
+Test names are serialized.
+The best effort was made to get the tests sorted in order of importance for parser implementation.
+Each test comes with a unique "double dot quad" identifier embedded in the name—this allows for incrementally adding additional variations of a single test while keeping the file names unique.

 There are currently three files per test: the rst file, the expected lexer output "items.json", and the expected parser output "nodes.json".